TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

-# SnappyData in 15 Minutes
+# SnappyData Quick Start Guide

 In this section, you will get a quick tour to start a SnappyData cluster and try out the basic features and functionalities.
 The following items are covered in this guide: